Skip to Content

 During the summer in Queenstown, you simply can’t beat spending a day at the beach.
 Not only is this family-friendly activity that’s completely free, but kids love swimming in the freezing Lake Wakatipu.
 There’s something about children and the cold, seriously, I’m not sure they feel it!

 There are three spots to visit depending on what you’re looking for all close to Queenstown.
-The most convenient is Queenstown Beach, with that said, it not only gets busy but also a little rowdy so it’s not the best spot for kids.
+The most convenient is Queenstown Beach.
+With that said, it not only gets busy but is also a party spot, so it’s not the best for kids.

 6. Taste fudge and The Remarkable Sweet Shop